-#1 Princeton Study: Instant Data Comes With Instant Errors
+#1.
+Instant Data Comes With Instant Errors

-Professor David Laibson, of Harvard University says this about these findings…
+Professor David Laibson, of Harvard University says this about these findings:

+“Our emotional brain has a hard time imagining the future, even though our logical brain clearly sees the future consequences of our current actions.
 Our emotional brain wants to max out the credit card, order dessert and smoke a cigarette.
-Our logical brain knows we should save for retirement, go for a jog and quit smoking.
+Our logical brain knows we should save for retirement, go for a jog and quit smoking.”

 Most tenant screening services are built to maximize profits.
 This means satisfying the emotional brain that wants immediate gratification.

-A Frame of Reference for Tenant Screening Services:
+A Frame Of Reference For Tenant Screening Services

-- Some databases don’t allow for instantaneous searches
+- Some databases don’t allow for instantaneous searches.